 Embedded DSP workshop, Stanford

-participants learned how to program microcontrollers with the Faust programming language for bare-metal high efficiency/low latency real-time audio Digital Signal Processing (DSP).
+In this annual workshop held at Stanford, participants learn how to program microcontrollers with the Faust programming language for low latency real-time audio Digital Signal Processing (DSP).
 Final projects consisted of hardware for musical applications such as digital guitar pedal effects and synthesizer modules.
 The Teensy 3.6 board was used as the main development platform.
 Its ARM Cortex-M4 microcontroller provides plenty of processing power to implement advanced DSP algorithms (e.g., feedback delay networks, physical models, band-limited oscillators, filter banks, etc.).
 Also, its various analog and digital inputs can be used for sensors acquisition.
 The lack of Operating System allows for the use of very low block sizes (i.e., 8 samples) offering extremely low audio latency. video

 Axes, Society for Music Computing, Sala Unicaja de Conciertos María Cristina, Malaga